 After the ceremony, the container closes.

 Depending on the offering, you may receive a final copy of the ceremony text or simply carry the experience with you.
-Either way, my role steps back so you can move fully into whatever comes next—celebration, rest, or the next chapter of your life together.
+Either way, my role steps back so you can move fully into whatever comes next.

 Not every officiant is right for every couple—and that’s a good thing.

-If at any point it becomes clear that what you’re looking for isn’t what I offer, I’ll say so kindly and directly.
+If it becomes clear that what you’re looking for isn’t what I offer, I’ll say so kindly and directly.
 My priority is that your ceremony feels held in the right way, whether that’s with me or someone else.